A brief history of Youth & Family Powell River

 In 2010 the agency began serious discussions with PRACL and the provincial government to consider partnering in a one-stop Children’s Services centre.
 The proposed Children’s Centre would require the commitment of all three partners.
 Due to the cost of the new facility, the provincial government was not able to continue as a partner in the new building and the one-stop Children’s Centre project was abandoned.

 In 2012 the agency achieved re-accreditation with the Council on Accreditation (COA).

-In response to increasing cost pressures and an MCFD directive to submit a cost reduction plan for PRCYFSS future operations, in July of 2013 the Board began to consider an invitation from PRACL to examine the cost savings and efficiencies of a single organization.
+In response to increasing cost pressures and a provincial directive to submit a cost reduction plan for PRCYFSS future operations, in July of 2013 the Board began to consider an invitation from PRACL to examine the cost savings and efficiencies of a single organization.
 The proposed new structure was to require the dissolving of the society with assets and contracts being absorbed by PRACL.
 However, in December of 2013 the Board received an invitation to partner with School District #47.
-This new proposal would allow the society to remain an independent society, offered reduced costs that would allow the society to introduce immediate new supports and resources in the form of a Parenting Resource Centre, and promised an ongoing partnership for the society to grow into delivering community outreach programming with School District #47.
+This new proposal would allow the society to remain an independent society, offered reduced costs that would allow the society to introduce immediate new supports and resources in the form of a Family Resource Centre, and promised an ongoing partnership for the society to grow into delivering community outreach programming with School District #47.
 After reviewing the options, the Board agreed to vigorously pursue the partnership with SD #47 in order to continue the society’s work.

 We have now relocated to Oceanview Education Centre and are enjoying the great new facilities for all of our programs!
 We invite you to drop by.